Tag: vintage

 The Charter Oak Base Ball Club of Hartford

-The club was named after an unusually large White Oak tree and a symbol of American freedom from the Revolutionary War called the Charter Oak.
-Membership was limited to 40 men.
-Game days in the park were Monday, Wednesday and Friday.
-According to the Hartford Courant, the club’s mission was to “…establish on a scientific basis the health-giving and scientific game of base ball, and to promote good fellowship among its players.”
+The Charter Oak Base Ball Club was named after an unusually large White Oak tree called the Charter Oak – a symbol of American freedom that fell during a storm in 1856.
+Club membership was limited to 40 men.
+Game days were Monday, Wednesday and Friday.
+According to the Hartford Courant in 1862, the team’s mission was to, “…establish on a scientific basis the health-giving and scientific game of base ball, and to promote good fellowship among its players.”

-The Charter Oaks were founded by their President, Gershom B. Hubbell, a native of Bridgeport.
-He was a telegrapher at the American Telegraph on Main Street, Hartford and later, superintendent of Western Union’s Hartford office.
-Other elected officers of the club included: James B. Burbank, Vice President; Charles A. Jewell, Secretary and Treasurer; Thomas Hollister, G. F. Hills and E. H. Lane, Directors.
+Other elected officers included: James B. Burbank, Vice President; Charles A. Jewell, Secretary and Treasurer; Thomas Hollister, G. F. Hills and E. H. Lane, Directors.
 James Burbank was a clerk; Charles Jewell, was a clerk at his father’s hide and leather business, Pliny Jewell & Sons; Enos A. Lane, 20, was also a clerk at George S. Lincoln Company, iron founders of Hartford; George F. Hills, aged 25, a teller at the State Bank; and Thomas A. Hollister, aged 30, who returned from New York as an apprentice bookbinder.
 All of the founders, except Burbank, made Hartford their permanent home.

 The Charter Oak Base Ball Club is organized, July 2, 1862.